toritori0318/p5-SocketIO-Emitter/README.md

 # NAME

-[WIP] SocketIO::Emitter - A Perl implementation of socket.io-emitter.
+SocketIO::Emitter - A Perl implementation of socket.io-emitter.

 # SYNOPSIS